astrotars/stream-android-encrypted-chat/README.md

 ## Step 1.
 User Authenticates With Backend

-First we log in to a user.
-To keep things simple we'll just have an empty form that let's you log in with any name:
+First, we log in to a user.
+To keep things simple we'll just have an empty form that lets you log in with any name:

 ![](images/login.png)